A fool with a tool is still a fool

 Here is a way to do better:

-Properly used, numbers can have enormous persuasive power and I would therefore like to emphasize their importance for your applications here.
-They have the best effect if you use “crooked” values instead of even ones and write them with digits (e.g. 57%, 18 days, $9,700 etc.).
-This way, they can be perceived visually easier in the text than they would be if you used words.
+Properly used, numbers can have enormous persuasive power and I would therefore like to emphasize their importance for your job applications here.
+They have the best effect if you use “crooked” values instead of round ones and write them with digits (e.g. 57%, 18 days, $9,700 etc.).
+This way, they can be perceived visually easier in the text than spelled out as words.
 Of course, there is a limit to it, so please be careful not to make it look ridiculous.

 I have prepared some examples of this as well.
 First, let’s take a look at a few statements where potential is wasted: